rackerlabs/understack/workflows/argo-events/docs/sync-nb-server-to-ironic.md

 it is more efficient to listen for the updates on the `dcim.Interface` and perform additional checks to see:

-- if the updated Interface is an OBM interface
+- if the updated Interface is an BMC interface
 - if the updated Interface's device is a Server (currently we determine this by an interface name, since the Network devices don't have DRAC/iLo cards)

 ## Caveats